Regaining Your Teen Banner

 Poor interpersonal relational responses.

-Please do not be too quick thinking that you have located some certain problem of your child and believe that if that problem would be solved, everything would be fine.
+Please do not be too quick to assume you have identified a specific problem with your child and believe that if that problem were solved, everything would be fine.
 It is not that easy.
-As we go along in this article, we will deal with carrying out repairs on both the foundation and the ‘building’ itself.
+As we go along in this article, we will deal with repairs to both the foundation and the ‘building’ itself.

 Most of those who are reading this will find that they are facing long-standing problems.
 We should not be so insistent on quick and easy answers.
-The problems were largely due to the wrong decisions parents have made and lived out over a long period of time.
-Depending on how deep the child’s resentment goes and how long it has been continuing, we should expect that the positive change will need some time to take place.
+The problems were largely due to the wrong decisions parents had made and lived out over a long period.
+Depending on how deep the child’s resentment is and how long it has persisted, we should expect the positive change to take some time.
 Having said that, I do not mean that it will necessarily take very long.
 We can hope and pray for big changes.
-In fact, if one side can take the steps outlined below, then the relationship will take a turn for the better.
+In fact, if one side takes the steps outlined below, the relationship will take a turn for the better.
 But it might not heal the whole relationship.
-Because of resentment in the other person he has a distorted view.
-A parent might begin to love the child but the child just cannot see it.
+Because of resentment in the other person, he has a distorted view.
+A parent might begin to love the child, but the child just cannot see it.
 He is too bitter.
 Let’s now look at the steps of renewal.

 Steps to Renewal